 On January 14, 1916, 435 Marlborough was acquired from Max Shoolman by attorney Samuel Henry Hudson.
 He married in February of 1916 to Emilie E. Potter and they made 435 Marlborough their home.
 Prior to their marriage, he had lived at 96 Bay State Road and she had lived in an apartment at 423 Marlborough.

 They continued to live at 435 Marlborough during the 1918-1919 winter season, but moved thereafter to the Hotel Vendôme.

-In the spring of 1919, 435 Marlborough was acquired from Samuel Hudson by Dr. George Sherwin Clark Badger and his wife, Grace M. (Spear) Badger.
-The transaction was reported in the Boston Globe on March 29, 1919.
+On March 26, 1919, 435 Marlborough was acquired from Samuel Hudson by Dr. George Sherwin Clark Badger, He and his wife, Grace M. (Spear) Badger, made it their home.
 They previously had lived at 48 Hereford.
-Grace Badger is shown as the owner of 435 Marlborough on the 1928 and 1938 Bromley maps.
 They also maintained a home in Cohasset.